IBM/ibm-licensing-operator/README.md

 7\. **Verify Operator health**

-Watch `IBM Licensing Operator` being deployed by `OLM` from the `catalog source` created by `Operator Marketplace` with the following command:
+1. See if the IBM Licensing Operator is deployed by OLM from the `catalog source` created by `Operator Marketplace` with the following command:

 ```console
 $ kubectl get clusterserviceversion -n ibm-common-services